 After a day in the parks at Walt Disney World, you might return to your resort hotel with a sunburn, a skinny wallet, and tired feet, but the one thing you probably won’t have is mosquito bites.
+But why are there no mosquitoes at Disney World?

 At the New York World’s Fair in 1964, Walt was consumed with thoughts about the General Electric pavilion and his Carousel of Progress attraction.
 But all that would change when the entertainment genius met Retired Army Major General William E. Potter, or “Joe” Potter for short.